 In 2023 we will 7 races.
 This may change and the scoring will be adjusted accordingly.
 The series will run from March to October.
 For the overall series championship you must complete a minimum of 3 races but your points from your best 4 races will count towards your total score.

 Again with the current 7 races in the series, the top 4 races count towards your overall point total.
 There is a 3 race minimum to be considered a series champion.

-Should an event be cancelled for any reason the Series Director may need to adjust the scoring system.
+Should an event be canceled for any reason the Series Director may need to adjust the scoring system.

 If we have additional races that will add to the series, the numbers may be adjusted as well.
 A notice will be posted on the NMORS website if this occurs.

 The series standings will be calculated according to these categories.
 Note that individual races may combine categories for podium standings / logistics, but your results will still be reported according to these categories for the series.